 The Criteria: What We Look for in Great Stovetop and Countertop Pressure Cookers

 What to Look for in a Stovetop Pressure Cooker

 A good stovetop pressure cooker should have a thick, sturdy base that distributes heat evenly.
-It should have construction that gives me confidence that it will not explode or otherwise be a danger in the kitchen.
-I want it to have a lid that locks on securely and easily, without my having to fiddle around.
+It should have construction that gives us confidence that it will not explode or otherwise be a danger in the kitchen.
+We want it to have a lid that locks on securely and easily, without having to fiddle around.

 Regarding safety features, I need to see an automatic safety release valve—something that will vent pressure if the main valve somehow gets blocked or stuck.
 Luckily, any modern pressure cooker will have this feature.
 The direction in which the steam vents is also important.
 Most pressure cookers vent steam straight up in a jet.
 The steam in that jet is hot, and you can burn yourself if you put your hand or face in its way.
-My favorite countertop pressure cooker vents steam evenly in all directions from a circular vent, so there's no concentrated jet of hot steam to burn yourself on.
+Our favorite stovetop cooker vents steam from under a shield in all directions, reducing the chances that you burn yourself.